-- For new buildings, additions, and renovations, choose materials that complement the colors and textures of contributing buildings in the Historic District to promote compatibility of design. - When designing new buildings or additions, it is generally discouraged to create exact replicas of historic buildings or ornamentation details.
+• When designing new buildings or additions, it is generally discouraged to create exact replicas of historic buildings or ornamentation details.
 Instead, the focus should be on general building form, placement, organization, materials, colors, and textures.

-ADDRESSING DETERIORATED, MISSING, AND NONORIGINAL EXTERIOR FEATURES
+ADDRESSING DETERIORATED, MISSING, AND NON-ORIGINAL EXTERIOR FEATURES

 - Consult the photographic archives of the Historical Society of Mount Lebanon to see if visual evidence exists for an historical or original appearance of a missing or deteriorated building element to be repaired or replaced. - Repair deteriorated building features as soon as possible to prevent further deterioration. - Replace building features only when repair is not an option.
-When replacing building features, document the appearance of the deteriorated features and reproduce them as closely as possible to the original design and materials. - If no evidence is available of a missing building feature, provide a simplified replacement consistent with the rest of the building's historic character, size, scale, and materials. - Non-original building features may be replaced if they are not appropriate to the historical context of the building.
+When replacing building features, document the appearance of the deteriorated features and reproduce them as closely as possible to the original design and materials. - If no evidence is available of a missing building feature, provide a simplified replacement consistent with the rest of the building's historic character, size, scale, and materials.

+- Non-original building features may be replaced if they are not appropriate to the historical context of the building.
 If the non-original feature is desired due to its uniqueness or aesthetic value, it may be retained. - Exterior salvage materials are appropriate for use on an historic building if the materials came from the same building itself.
 Materials from other buildings generally should not be used on exteriors, particularly if the buildings are not of the same style or time period.